gecko0307/bt/README.md

 npm link
 ```

-To create a new banner in an empty directory:
+To create a new banner in an empty directory: `bt init`

-`bt init`
+To run the development server: `bt run`

+To build banner for publishing (WIP): `bt build`

+## Templates
-This will create a project using a default template that uses [GreenSock](https://greensock.com/) animation library.
+`bt init` will create a project using a default template that uses [GreenSock](https://greensock.com/) animation library.
 Additionally [Anime.js](https://animejs.com/)-based template is available for fully self-hosted banners with as small size overhead as possible:

 `bt init anime`

 You can also add your own templates to `templates` directory and use them.

-To run the development server:

-`bt run`

-To build banner for publishing (WIP):

-`bt build`

 ## Server tools (WIP)
 Development server runs at `http://localhost:8000/`.